Banchory Ternan East Church: History

 Over 1,500 years ago, Saint Ternan brought Christianity to Banchory with the erection of a monastery.
 As well as preaching the Christian gospel, he and his followers taught the local people farming, arts, and crafts.
 In AD 1143, the Abbot of Arbroath received a grant of land from William the Lion which extended as far as Banchory.
 A new settlement was created near the churchyard, and a church, school, and houses were built.

 From that period there was a continuous Christian presence in Banchory with several churches being built in succession.
 One such church was opened in 1664/65; the bell from this church now hangs in the old Watchtower in the graveyard.
 That church was demolished and a new one built in 1775, but it proved to be too small for the growing congregation and was dismantled in 1824.
 The stones were used in the construction of the present church in 1825.

+It became a Category B listed building on 18 August 1972.